-This motherboard carries a FULL ATX form factor of $305 \times 244$ mm.
+This motherboard carries an ATX form factor of 305 x 244 mm.
 Choose a case that accommodates this form factor.

 Installing the Motherboard in a Case

 Refer to the following illustration and instructions for installing the motherboard in

 Most system cases have mounting brackets installed in the case, which correspond the holes in the motherboard.
 Place the motherboard over the mounting brackets and secure the motherboard onto the mounting brackets with screws.